zouharvi/uds-rug-student/nlp_knowledge_graphs/presentation/main.md

 - If we want a new entity, it's done by a projection of the sum of the parent and relation part.
 - If we want a related entity, we first choose the parent with a projection vector and a relation.
 Then we get all possible entities that match the parent and the relation and select an entity.
 - Ideally, the combination of parent and relation fully determines the entity.
 If there are multiple, one is chosen at random.
 - QUESTION: The paper does not mention what happens if this set is empty.
 Probably fallback to LM?
+Or act as if entity is new?
 - QUESTION: The related entity is drawn from the local graph.
 But we only add already encountered entities to it.
 So even though the parent is there, when did the relation and child get there?
 :::